Circuit Breaker

 Section titled “Dual-Buffer Model”The CircuitBreaker.sol contract uses a dual-buffer rate limiter:

-- Main replenishing buffer: caps total outflow within a configurable time window.
-Replenishes over time.
+Caps total outflow within a configurable time window.

 Both buffers are checked via checkAndRecordOutflow on wrapper withdraw calls.
 If limits are exceeded, the withdrawal reverts.